wadelau/wadelau.github.io/hanjst/hanjst-function.md

 	</li>
 </ul>
 ```
-According to our statistics from projects,
+According to our statistics from projects, `{foreach}` is heavily-used than any other directive functions.
+Almost every page contains at least one `{foreach}` .

 ---